alcantarar/PAC12_IMU_Toolbox/README.md

 ## 4. Synchronizing IMU and GRF data
 We developed a standalone MATLAB-based Windows application that temporally synchronizes IMU and GRF data: InSink.
-View `Sync_IMU_GRF/README.md` for more information on how to use the application.
+View [`Sync_IMU_GRF/README.md`](Sync_IMU_GRF) for more information on how to use the application.
 If you run into bugs, open an issue!

+## 5. Analyze IMU and GRF data
+Now that your IMU and GRF are synchronized, there are so many things you can do!
+If you're looking for a function that can quickly identify stance or aerial phase during running, check out the `split_steps()` function in the [Python](https://www.ryan-alcantara.com/dryft/signal.html#dryft.signal.splitsteps) or [Matlab](https://github.com/alcantarar/dryft/tree/master/MATLAB) versions of [dryft](https://joss.theoj.org/papers/10.21105/joss.01910), an open source library designed to help process GRF data from force-measuring treadmills.